-BUDGET: Hotel Lisbona.
+BUDGET: Hotel Serenissima.
 It is possible to find a budget hotel in San Marco!
-This hotel offers double rooms at reasonable prices.
+This hotel offers double rooms, triple rooms, and even a one-bedroom apartment at reasonable prices.
 Hotel Lisbona is located just a 5 minute walk from St. Mark’s Square.
-You can pay extra and get a canal view room and if you are traveling as a family you can get interconnecting rooms to accommodate up to four people.
+Rooms are decorated in a traditional Venetian style.

 This is a great place to stay in Venice.
 It’s close enough to central Venice that you won’t have to go far to see St. Mark’s Square or the Doge’s Palace.
 And it’s just far enough away that you don’t have to deal with huge crowds of tourists.